Modeling Turn-Taking with Semantically Informed Gestures: Limitations

 \section{Limitations}

-While this work is grounded in a naturalistic, game-based interaction setup, the specificity of the context may limit the generalisability of the findings.
-Future research should examine how semantic gestures are distributed in other interaction settings, such as dyadic conversations.
-Our primary goal was to examine how semantic gestures contribute to turn-taking when combined with the two most widely used modalities for this task, text and audio.
-Although we employ a MoE fusion framework, future work could investigate more advanced fusion mechanisms to better capture the complex interactions between modalities.
+While this work is based on a naturalistic, game-based interaction setting, the domain specificity may limit generalisability.
+Future work should assess the role of semantic gestures in other interaction contexts, including task-oriented dialogues, meetings, remote communication, and cross-cultural settings.
+Although our semantic gesture annotations are carefully curated, they show only moderate inter-annotator agreement, reflecting the inherent subjectivity of gesture interpretation, particularly for discourse gestures.
+This annotation noise may cap achievable performance and could be mitigated through additional annotators.
+Our study focuses on whether semantic gestures provide complementary information for IPU-based turn-taking when combined with text and audio.
+While we employ a MoE fusion framework, future work could investigate more expressive fusion and temporal modeling approaches that jointly capture modality interactions and turn structure.